Inference in the abstract Introduction

 has two premises and a conclusion, making three sentences altogether, so in order to reason about its validity we seem to need a ternary relation (connecting three things).
 On the other hand, the argument

-has only one premise, so it calls for a binary ralation (connecting two things), while
+has only one premise and a conclusion, so it calls for a binary relation (connecting just two sentences), while

 All footballers are bipeds;